 Creativity is, of course, invaluable in any workforce.
 You can really harness and improve creative skills with the right kind of team building activities, such as…

-Another nice aspect of cooking classes is that it creates its own social events outside the office - once employees have really mastered a certain dish, they’ll no doubt be wanting to invite workmates home to try the recipes they learnt together.
-Again: the team building creates friendships, as well as a healthy work environment.
+Another nice aspect of cooking classes is that it creates its own social events outside the office - once employees have really mastered a certain dish, they’ll no doubt be wanting to invite workmates to try the recipes they learned together.
+Again: team building activities create friendships, as well as a healthy work environment.

 Running art classes